-For O2k-Chamber cleaning, remove the stoppers but keep the OroboPOS and O2k-Chambers in place.
+For O2k-chamber cleaning, remove the stoppers but keep the OroboPOS and O2k-chambers in place.
 Wash off aqueous salt solutions with water before using ethanol (EtOH).

-O2k-Stoppers have to be placed safely when taken out from the chambers; dropping from a table height range is likely to cause splintering at the edges (arrows) and can influence the functionality.
+O2k-Stoppers should be handled carefully when taken out from the chambers; dropping from a table height range is likely to cause splintering at the edges (arrows) and can influence the functionality.

-Hold the stopper at the receptacle, not at the shaft that fits into the O2k-Chamber, to avoid contamination.
-Do not hold the stopper on the volume-calibration ring when pulling it out from or inserting it into the O2k-Chamber, to avoid displacement of the volume calibration position.
+To avoid contamination, hold the stopper at the receptacle, not on the shaft that fits into the O2k-chamber.
+Do not hold the stopper on the volume-calibration ring when pulling it out from or inserting it into the O2k-chamber, to avoid displacement of the volume calibration position.

-Siphon off medium from the chamber by inserting the tip of the ISS suction tubing to the bottom of the O2k-Chamber while the stirrer is rotating.
+When using the ISS to siphon off solution from the chamber, insert the tip of the ISS to the bottom of the O2k-chamber, pointing it away from you while the stirrer bar is rotating.
 Do not point the tip towards the oxygen sensor (left and right side in chambers A and B), to avoid damage of the membrane.
-Move the tip of the ISS suction tubing up and down to the bottom of the chamber.